dwighthouse/unofficial-talonvoice-docs/docs/Context.md

 })
 ```

-> **Note:** App bundle name can be found by exploring inside the App's Package Contents.
-Access the Package Contents by right-clicking the App's executable in the Applications directory (usually at `/Applications`), and then choosing "Show Package Contents.
+> **Note:** The app bundle name can be determined by running `osascript -e 'id of app "APP_NAME"'` in Terminal, where `APP_NAME` is the name of the app, such as 'Slack' or 'Google Chrome'.
+Alternatively, the app bundle name can be found by exploring inside the app's Package Contents.
+Access the Package Contents by right-clicking the app's executable in the Applications directory (usually at `/Applications`), and then choosing "Show Package Contents.
 Inside the Package, look inside the `Contents/Info.plist` file to see the Bundle Identifier.

 ### Context Limited by Window Title